Winner 1994

 years.

-changed the life of the leper families in Bargarh and they now have
+changed the life of the leper families in Bargarh: they had

-their own houses, dignity, a pupose in life and a goal to work for.
+their own houses, dignity, a purpose in life and a goal to work for.
+They worked hard to become

 A hospital and

-school have also been set-up in the village to provide medical care
+school were set up in the new Ashraya village (the name meaning 'Shelter') to provide medical care

 Rotary Foundation